evkx/evkx.github.io/content/models/volkswagen/id.7/id.7_gtx_tourer/_index.md

 ## Performance

-The Volkswagen ID.7 GTX Tourer has a maximum power of 250 KW (340 hp/335 bhp) and a total torque of 679 nm (501 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 5.4 seconds and has a top speed of 180 km/h (112 mph).
+The Volkswagen ID.7 GTX Tourer delivers a solid performance with a maximum power of 250 kW (340 hp / 335 bhp) and a total torque of 679 Nm (501 ft-lb).
+It can accelerate from 0 to 100 km/h (0 to 62 mph) in 5.4 seconds and reaches a top speed of 180 km/h (112 mph), making it competitive within its class.

 ## Battery, range, and charging